Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Sleepy Baggy Lovey

 How charming are these crochet loveys created by the one and only designer behind Crochetpedia?
-Out-of-this-world adorable!
 Pastel colors are such a timeless classic in the land of handmade baby clothes and accessories.
 Do you prefer the original lime or the old-style powder pink?
-We are so curious!
+You can make a whole family – mom and dad and a sleepy bagy lovey few sizes smaller as a baby toy.

 The original pattern and the photos are available on Crochetpedia here: